 A person with ADHD may find it challenging to stay organized, both physically and mentally.
 Their space may often appear disorganized.

 A person with ADHD may often have a low tolerance for frustration.
-If something irritates them, they may blow up the situations more than is necessary due to emotional control challenges.
+If something irritates them, they may blow up the situation more than is necessary due to emotional control challenges.

 Poor Time Management Skills